swag-lang/swag/README.md

 > Work in progress !
 There's no "official" release yet.

-Swag is a native/interpreted programming language made for fun because, let's be honest, **C++** is now an **horrible and ugly beast** !
+Swag is a native and/or interpreted programming language made for fun because, let's be honest, **C++** is now an **horrible and ugly beast** !
 This is my third compiler (the other ones were developed for AAA game engines), but that one is by far the most advanced.

-If you want to have a look at the language, this is [here](bin/reference/tests/language/src/).
+If you want to take a look at the language, this is [here](bin/reference/tests/language/src/).

 Note that a `visual studio code` extension (Swag) exists for syntax coloration.